A Table Full Of Joy

 Tips and Tricks

-• *Mashed Sweet Potato- this is about 1 medium- large sweet potato skin removed and mashed, or you can use leftover sweet potato casserole, or candied sweet potato, or candied yams.
+• *Mashed Sweet Potato- this is about one medium- large sweet potato skin removed and mashed, or you can use leftover sweet potato casserole, or candied sweet potato, or candied yams.
 Just make sure it is mashed.

 • How to make homemade sweet potato puree?

-If you are making your own sweet potato puree you will want to plan ahead since it takes about an hour if using the oven.
-To make sweet potato puree preheat oven to 425°F. Wash and dry a medium-large sized sweet potato.
-Using a fork poke holes in it then wrap in foil.
-Bake in oven for 45-60 minutes or until fully cooked and squishy.
+If you are making your own sweet potato puree, you will want to plan ahead since it takes about an hour if using the oven.
+To make sweet potato puree, preheat the oven to 425°F. Wash and dry a medium-large sized sweet potato.
+Using a fork, poke holes in it, then wrap in foil.
+Bake in the oven for 45-60 minutes, or until fully cooked and tender.
 Let the sweet potato cool and then peel it.
-Put it in a food processor and blend until smooth, or mash with a potato masher.
-If you have an instant pot, you can place the sweet potato in there, on the rivet, with a cup of water.
-Poke holes in it, then pressure cook on high for 30 minutes, and natural release for 8 minutes.
 Put it in a food processor and blend until smooth, or mash with a potato masher.

-• Store biscuits in a ziploc bag to keep them soft
+• Store biscuits in a Ziploc bag to keep them soft.

-• Reheat by covering with a damp paper towel and microwaving for 10 second intervals
+• Reheat by covering with a damp paper towel and microwaving for 10-second intervals

 Nutrition

-More Bread
+More Easy Bread Recipes

 • disneyland beignets recipe featured image